Deep Learning GPU Benchmarks

 Mixed Precision can speed-up the training by more than factor 2

 A feature definitely worth a look in regards of performance is to switch training from float 32 precision to mixed precision training.
-Getting a performance boost by adjusting software depending on your constraints could probably be a very efficient move to double the performance.
+Getting a performance boost by adjusting software depending on your constraints could probably be a very efficient move to increase the performance.

 Multi GPU scaling is more than feasible

-Deep Learning performance scales well with multi GPUs for at least up to 4 GPUs: 2 GPUs can often outperform the next more powerful GPU model in regards of price and performance.
+Deep Learning performance scales well with multi GPUs for at least up to 8 GPUs: 2 GPUs can often outperform the next more powerful GPU model in regards of price and performance.

 Mixing of different GPU for Multi-GPU setups is not useful